-The Interim Special Educational Needs Coordinator (SENCO)/ Head of Learning Support is Mrs Claire Pearson.
-In April 2024 this role will be fulfilled by Mrs Joanna Byron, who will be a member of the senior leadership team.
-Their responsibilities include:
+The Head of Learning Support is Mrs Joanna Byron, who is a member of the Senior Leadership Team.
+Mrs Byron's responsibilities include:

-- determining the strategic development of the SEN and disability policy and provision in the School, together with the Head Teacher and governing body; - having overall day-to-day responsibility for the operation of the SEN and disability policy; - coordinating specific provision for pupils with SEN and disabilities, including those who have EHC plans; - ensuring all staff understand their responsibilities to pupils with SEN and/or disability and the School's approach to identifying and meeting SEN; - ensuring that teachers are given any necessary information relating to a pupil's learning support needs and/or disabilities (if known) so that teaching practices are appropriate; - ensuring parental insights are considered by the School to support their child's SEN and disability; - liaising with the School's medical co-ordinator, external professionals and agencies, as appropriate; - ensuring that the School keeps records of all pupils with SEN and/or disability up to date.
+- determining the strategic development of the SEN and disability policy and provision in the School, together with the Head Teacher and governing body; - having overall day-to-day responsibility for the operation of the SEN and disability policy; - coordinating specific provision for pupils with SEN and disabilities, including those who have EHC plans; - ensuring all staff understand their responsibilities to pupils with SEN and/or disability and the School's approach to identifying and meeting SEN; - ensuring that teachers are given any necessary information relating to a pupil's learning support needs and/or disabilities (if known) so that teaching practices are appropriate; - ensuring parental insights are considered by the School to support their child's SEN and disability;

+- liaising with the School's medical co-ordinator, external professionals and agencies, as appropriate; - ensuring that the School keeps records of all pupils with SEN and/or disability up to date.